jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: June 30, 2017

+**Today's Progress**: Learned about static fields and methods.
+Started playing with some of the System C# classes.

 ### Day 53: June 29, 2017

 **Today's Progress**: Learned about creating, using, and releasing objects.
 Also learned about constructors.